AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/best-practices.md

 ### Phase 4: Deploy slugs and cluster

-Now we provision your applications and all of the [backend](https://glossary.magento.com/backend) services you need:
+Now we provision your applications and all [backend](https://glossary.magento.com/backend) services you need:

 -  Mounts each service in a container (web server, Elasticsearch or OpenSearch, [!DNL RabbitMQ])
 -  Mounts the read-write file system (mounted on a highly available distributed storage grid)